kuiper2000/tropical-dynamics/_sources/Variability/ENSO.md

 ```

 ## Background
 The earliest recorded observation of ENSO dates back to 1892 when a sailor in Peru noted its effects, long before its theoretical foundation was established.
-In 1969, Jacob Bjerknes introduced a conceptual model describing the positive feedback mechanisms in tropical air-sea interactions.
+In 1969, {cite}`Bjerknes1969-wh` introduced a conceptual model describing the positive feedback mechanisms in tropical air-sea interactions.
 ENSO theory was further developed when Drs.
 Mark Cane and Stephen Zebiak proposed a modeling framework integrating (1) the atmosphere, (2) the ocean's mixed layer, and (3) thermocline dynamics.
 Building on their prototype, two major theories emerged to explain ENSO variability: (1) Wave Theory and (2) the Recharge-Discharge Mechanism.
 Among wave theories, the Delayed Oscillator model, advanced by Drs.
 Max Suarez, Paul Schopf, David Battisti, and Anthony Hirst, is particularly notable.
 The recharge-discharge oscillator was proposed by Dr. Fei-Fei Jin, with further contributions by Dr. Tim Li.

 ## Warm Water Volume (Recharge-Discharge Mechanism)
 We will explore key processes underlying ENSO.
 Both the recharge-discharge mechanism and the delayed oscillator are simplified interpretations of the more complex Zebiak and Cane models, enabling better physical insights.